David-Honisch/Microsoft-Windows/readme.md

 <img src="https://www.letztechance.org/assets/img/logo-big.svg" alt="logo" />

-## What is "LC2Navigator2023" app?
+## What is "LC2Navigator2020" app?

 It is a News Links Grabbing system based on NodeJS Javascript SQLite.
 Different technologies used like electron, nodejs, sql, sqlite, html5, jquery and many more...

 I´ve build an windows artifact and windows installer only in 64 Bit.
-32 Bit systems not longer supported.
+32 Bit is not longer supported.

 There are different "Plugins" with a different technology stack.